 Assumptions A.PHYSEC The TOE is physically secure.
 Only authorised persons have physical access to the TOE.
 A.NOEVIL Administrators and auditors are non-hostile and follow all administrator and auditor guidance; however, they are capable of error.
 They use passwords that are not easily guessable.
 A.ADMIN All administration is done only in the administration network during normal operation mode.

-Assumptions A.SINGEN Information can not flow among the internal, external, or secure server network, unless it passes through the TOE.
+The administration network and the attached workstation from which the administrators work are physically secure.
+A.SINGEN Information can not flow among the internal, external, or secure server network, unless it passes through the TOE.
 A.POLICY The security policy of the internal network allows only the administrators access to the network components and the network configuration.
-A.TIMESTMP The environment provides reliable timestamps.
+A.TIMESTMP The environment provides reliable time stamps.
 A.HANET The environment provides a physical separate network for TSF data transfer for the optional high availability setup.
 A.USER The users use passwords that are not easily guessable and keep them secret.
 A.TRUSTK The non-TOE parts of the kernel space are trustworthy and do not interfere with the security functions of the TOE.
 A.TRUSTU The non-TOE parts of the user space are trustworthy and do not interfere with the security functions of the TOE.
+A.LEGACY The legacy protocols TELNET and FTP (and SMTP if authentication is used) are used only in sufficiently secure environments.
+A.SERVER The server for external authentication (RADIUS, LDAP) are located in secure networks.
+A.OSPF The OSPF and OSPFv6 routers in the internal network are secured against attacks from the internal network.